 A survey of theatre history and literature from the Renaissance to the modern period (Ibsen), including the origins and early development of Musical Theatre up to 1900.
-Prerequisites: TA 117 and all general education communication skills requirements.
+Prerequisites: TA 117 and all general education communication skills requirements or permission of instructor.